saliormoon/Cookbook/recipes/Administration/Authentication.md

 ```

 `myuser` will be the username and `mypasswd` will be the user's password.
 Note that running
-the command like this may store the password literal in ArangoShell's history.
+the command like this may store the password literally in ArangoShell's history.

 To avoid that, use a dynamically created password, e.g.: